 Following screenings in Berlin Germany, the U.S. Southwest tour of the 2018 International Uranium Film Festival will begin at the Navajo Nation Museum on November 29th with screenings in Window Rock, Navajo Nation, USA scheduled for November 29th and 30th and December 1st.
 The Festival travels to Flagstaff, AZ for December 2nd screenings, then on to Albuquerque, NM for December 6th screenings.
 Grants, NM will host December 7th screenings with the Festival’s touring closing in Santa Fe on December 9th.

-The Uranium Film Festival encourages especially native american and women filmmakers to send their films about uranium mining or any nuclear issue to the festival.
-The selected films will be shown not only in the Navajo Nation Museum but also in venues in Flagstaff, Albuquerque and Santa Fe.
+We are currently selecting the films which will comprise the International Uranium Film Festival.
+We encourage especially Native American and women filmmakers to send their films about uranium mining or any nuclear issue to the Festival.
+The selected films will be shown not only in the Navajo Nation Museum but also in venues in Flagstaff, Albuquerque, Grants and Santa Fe.
 The best productions will receive the Uranium Film Festival´s award in Window Rock.

 We extend our most sincere gratitude to the Levinson Foundation for their support, making this Festival possible.
 Festival partners and co-organizers of the Uranium Film Festival in the American Southwest are the New Mexico Social Justice and Equity Institute, the SW Indigenous Uranium Forum and the Multicultural Alliance for a Safe Environment (MASE).